stjordanis/terra-docs-old/docs/node-terracli.md

 terracli query account <account_terra>
 ```

-{% hint style="warning" %}
-When you query an account balance with zero tokens, you will get this error:
+>When you query an account balance with zero tokens, you will get this error:
+>

-`No account with address <account_terra> was found in the state`.
+>`No account with address <account_terra> was found in the state`.
+>

-This can also happen if you fund the account before your node has fully synced with the chain.
+>This can also happen if you fund the account before your node has fully synced with the chain.
+>
-These are both normal.
+>These are both normal.
-{% endhint %}

-### Send Tokens
+## Send Tokens

 The following command could be used to send coins from one account to another: